Share this

 - Evaluate buy vs. build: Do you have staff with the right skill sets to capture the maximum value from the technology?
 Do you have the resources to hire these experts?
 This will have an implication on time to value as you choose between an open source technology vs. a fully managed service.

-Crystalloids is a Google Cloud partner that specialises in data analytics, we have executed many use cases that met our clients business needs, technical and privacy requirements.
+Crystalloids is a Google Cloud partner that specialises in data analytics; we have executed many use cases that met our client's business needs, and technical and privacy requirements.

 ¹Gartner, “Survey Analysis: AI and ML Development Strategies, Motivators and Adoption Challenges.”
 Jim Hare and Whit Andrews, June 2019.